Swegbloo/Nemoh/doc/test-cases.rst

 8a_Cylinder_irregfreq
 *********************

 Shows the results with and without irregular frequencies removal (IRR) method.
-The results are verified against HYDROSTAR with IRR and shown in :numref:`fig:Cylinder_IRR_addedmass` and :numref:`fig:Cylinder_IRR_dampcoef` for the added mass and damping coefficients and in :numref:`fig:Cylinder_IRR_excforce` for the excitation forces.
+The results are verified against HydroSTAR with IRR and shown in :numref:`fig:Cylinder_IRR_addedmass` and :numref:`fig:Cylinder_IRR_dampcoef` for the added mass and damping coefficients and in :numref:`fig:Cylinder_IRR_excforce` for the excitation forces.
 The mesh used was obtained using GMSH :cite:p:`GMSH` and is shown in :numref:`fig:meshesCylinder`.

 .. _`fig:meshesCylinder`:
 .. figure:: figures/Cylinder/mesh.svg